 The M82 genome was assembled following the approach used for the Sweet-100 assembly, with the following distinctions.
 First, Hifiasm v0.15-r327 was used for assembling HiFi reads.
 Also, the M82 ONT assembly was polished before patching.
-M82 Illumina short-reads [15] were aligned to the draft Flye ONT assembly with BWA-MEM (v0.7.17-r1198-dirty) and alignments were sorted and compressed with samtools (v1.10) [33,40].
-Small variants were called with freebayes (v1.3.2-dirty, --skip-coverage 480) and polishing edits were incorporated into the assembly with bcftools "consensus" (v1.10.2, -i'QUAL>1 && (GT="AA" || GT="Aa")' -Hla) [41].
+M82 Illumina short-reads [17] were aligned to the draft Flye ONT assembly with BWA-MEM (v0.7.17-r1198-dirty) and alignments were sorted and compressed with samtools (v1.10) [46, 51].
+Small variants were called with freebayes (v1.3.2-dirty, --skip-coverage 480), and polishing edits were incorporated into the assembly with bcftools "consensus" (v1.10.2, -i'QUAL>1 && (GT="AA" || GT="Aa")' -Hla) [52].
 In total, two iterative rounds of polishing were used.
 RagTag "merge" was also used for scaffolding, though the input scaffolding solutions used different methods than the Sweet-100 assembly.
-First, homology-based scaffolds were generated with RagTag "scaffold", using the SL4.0 reference genome (v2.0.1, --aligner=nucmer --nucmer-params="--maxmatch -l 100 -c 500").
-Contigs smaller than 300 kbp were not scaffolded (-j), and the reference chromosome 0 was not used to inform scaffolding (-e).
+First, homology-based scaffolds were generated with RagTag "scaffold," using the SL4.0 reference genome (v2.0.1, --aligner=nucmer --nucmer-params="--maxmatch -l 100 -c 500").
+Contigs smaller than 300 kbp were not scaffolded (-i), and the reference chromosome 0 was not used to inform scaffolding (-e).
 Next, SALSA2 was used to derive Hi-C-based scaffolds.
 Hi-C reads were aligned to the assembly with the pipeline described for Sweet-100.
 We then produced scaffolds with SALSA2 (-c 300000 -p yes -e GATC -m no) and manually corrected false scaffolding joins in Juicebox Assembly Tools.
 We reconciled the homology-based and Hi-C-based scaffolds with RagTag "merge" using Hi-C alignments to re-weight the scaffold graph (-b).
 Finally, we made four manual corrections in Juicebox Assembly Tools.
-Cooler and HiGlass were used to visualize Hi-C heatmaps [42,43].
-Mercury was used to calculate QV and k-mer completeness metrics [44].
+Cooler and HiGlass were used to visualize Hi-C heatmaps [53, 54].
+Merqury was used to calculate QV and k-mer completeness metrics using 21-mers from the HiFi data [55].